JiachenLiu-Atmos/JiachenLiu-Atmos.github.io/_pages/about.md

 Aug 2025: I visited the University of Oxford and the University of Exeter and gave seminars.

 July 2025: A paper led by me was out at Monthly Notices of the Royal Astronomical Society.
 [In this study](https://academic.oup.com/mnras/article/541/4/2897/8182193#527501334), we perform 3D chemical kinetics simulations of sub-Neptune K2-18b.
 This is Part I of a series.
 In Part I, we examine the planet’s atmospheric dynamics and its impact on the transport of passive tracers.
-The detailed analysis of chemical structures will be presented in Part II, which is coming soon.
-Stay tuned!

 July 2025: I gave a talk at Exoclimes VII and Exocoffee at MPIA.